Nandan Yadav

-Nandan Kumar Yadav (born July 27, 2000) is a Nepalese cricketer who plays as a right-arm medium pacer for the Nepal national team.
+Nandan Kumar Yadav (born July 27, 2000) is a Nepalese cricketer who plays as a right-arm medium-fast pacer for the Nepal national team.
 He made his T20I debut on April 9, 2025, in the Hong Kong Quadrangular Men’s T20 Series against Qatar.
 His ODI debut came against the Netherlands in Dundee, making him Nepal’s 42nd ODI player.

 Early life and domestic career

 Yadav began his cricketing journey in Nepal’s domestic circuit, impressing selectors with his disciplined bowling and ability to swing the ball.
 His performances in local leagues and national tournaments earned him a spot in Nepal’s squad for international fixtures.